z-------------/CPod/README.md

 ## Run

-`cd` to the `cumulonimbus` directory.

 Run `npm start` to start.
 Cumulonimbus will now be running on `localhost` at port `3000`.
 Navigate to that address in a web browser to see it in action.

 (Optionally, you can run `foreman start` instead, and Cumulonimbus will start listening on the `PORT` specified in `.env`.)

-In order to compile the SCSS into CSS, run `gulp css`, and `gulp css:watch` to listen for changes and run automatically.
+Run `gulp` to compile all the pug and scss. `gulp watch` to compile when anything changes.

 ## To-do